sagansfault/phobos/README.md

 # phobos 🪐
 A stylistic asynchronously processed mine craft world edit schematic builder, providing cool ways to build schematics with effects and pattern all while the sorting and processing happens on another thread

+### Why Java 16?
+You need directions to the bingo hall too?
+Update your java, it's starting to smell.

 ## What is phobos?
 Phobos aims to add funtionality for developers to build world edit shematics (`.schem` files) with some style in their worlds.
 The following are some basic examples of some of the build patterns that are currently in phobos as of `v2.0.0`